Gift to help Grand Rapids Police comfort children

-The blankets called "cop cuddlers' were presented to the department Tuesday morning.
-Officers will give them to young children who are displaced, frightened, or involved in legal disputes.
+The blankets called "cop cuddlers' were presented to the department Tuesday, Feb.
+14. Officers will give them to young children who are displaced, frightened or involved in legal disputes.

 (© 2017 WZZM)